Gobi1616/Datalogy_Final/README.md

 The Bloomberg Professional Software is being used to fetch historical data for Tesla Stock price from 2011 till date.

    ### Twitter API

 This project streams real-time data from Twitter, performs natural language processing on the contents of the tweet, and displays the results.
 The Twitter data is filtered by a query word and processed to determine sentiment of the tweet.

-In this study, we use data from such a powerful microblogging platform to examine how a digital behemoth, a global icon, may influence the emotions of millions of people connected to it, and how these feelings, in turn, affect the rise and fall of an organization's stock price.
+In this study, we will use data from such a powerful microblogging platform to examine how a digital behemoth, a global icon, may influence the emotions of millions of people connected to it, and how these feelings, in turn, affect the rise and fall of an organization's stock price.
 Aside from being a fantastic communication tool, Twitter is a gold mine for text and social web analysis.

 ## Study Questions we hope to answer with the data
 We strive to answer the following questions through the implementation of the proposed machine learning model:

-     1- How do tweets impact the stock prices? - The Analysis will be based on Elon Musk's Twitter account and Tesla Stock Prices over the period under consideration.
+     1- How do tweets impact the stock prices?
      2- Are there any keywords which actually make an impact on Tesla stock price?
-     3-The greatest increase in the stock price and greatest decrease.
+     3- What are the greatest increase in the stock price related to this condition?
+     4- What are the greatest decrease in the stock price related to this condition?
-     4- Is an invidual twitter's tweet are significant to move the market?
+     5- Are an invidual's tweets significant enough to move a specific segment of the market?

+## Analytical Model and Tools
+The Analysis will be based on Elon Musk's Twitter account and Tesla Stock Prices over the period under consideration.
-     5- The model of bag-of-words is being used for Machine Learning
+The model of bag-of-words will be used for the Machine Learning model.

 ## Communication Protocol
 There are four members in our team.
 The role of each team member will vary every week to ensure that everyone can gain experience in different areas of the project.
 A slack channel was created to support communication amongst the team, and will be used to assign tickets, provide updates, and discuss any issues.
 The team will additionally have zoom meetings everyday to go over project progress and next steps.
 We also created a WhatsApp group to follow up with the team and a shared folder in google drive to save the resources.

 ## Segment 1 Tasks that were Completed